 Nine is the perfect number, on the top of the ladder of the numerical progressive elevation.
 It is very mysterious, and more than any other number, full of special qualities and potencies.
 The numbers end with nine.
 After nine whatever we write in the form of digits is repetition of the same figures.
 Mankind throughout ages will gradually fathom the mysteries of this special number which is the numerical manifestation of the Greatest Name: Bahá.

-10—Adam and Eve are included.
+10—Adam and Eve are included

 Number nine contains all the digits from one to nine and number five from one to five which when added respectively will be: